 - Clean stainless steel exteriors with hot water and vinegar or a stainless steel cleaner.

-- Reduce tea staining by washing regularly with warm soapy water or a stainless steel cleaner.
+- Reduce tea staining by washing the exterior regularly with warm soapy water or a stainless steel cleaner.

-- Keep your BBQ under cover away from the elements.
+- Keep your barbecue under cover away from the elements.

 - For fat splatters and fingerprints, use an all-purpose cleaner or warm soapy water.